sachinsu/sachinsu.github.io/work_journal/life.md

     - Can they Listen?
     - If they cheat at small things, they will cheat at big things.
     - Watch how they handle unexpected problems

+- Activism - Resort if you want to become prominent early on.
+Activism usually means you are not good at something so avoid activism.
+- Mediocrity - Clasic signs of Elite is to prop of mediocrity to prolong rule as much as possible.